pieterberg/Smartie-Sorter/components.md

 ## 1. Components

 The Smartie Sorter 3000's mini arcade game enclosure was designed using Fusion 360.
 There are three different types of components used in the design, namely wooden components, acrylic components, and 3D printed components.

-The wooden components consist of medium density fiberboard (MDF) components for the enclosure's panels and pine for the enclosure's supports.
+Information about the [electronic](https://github.com/pieterberg/Smartie-Sorter/blob/main/electronics.md) components is provided in a separate document.

 ### 1.1.
 Wooden Components

+The wooden components consist of medium density fiberboard (MDF) components for the enclosure's panels and pine for the enclosure's supports.

 DXF files for laser cutting the MDF components are provided in the [dxf_files](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/dxf_files) folder.
 Using these DXF files, the Smartie Sorter 3000's enclosure's panels were laser cut from: